Cat1le/myautorun/README.md

 # myautorun
-For using make a symbolic link from run.cmd into shell:startup directory.
-Also add bgrunner.exe into path
+For using make a symbolic link from run.cmd into file in shell:startup directory.
+Also add bgrunner.exe to path.